-The complaint or concern will be treated by all involved in the process in a confidential manner and with respect.
-Knowledge of it will be limited to the SLT or the Principal and those directly involved and of course the complainant.
+The complaint or concern will be treated in a confidential manner and with respect.
+Knowledge of it will be limited to the SLT or the Principal and those directly involved.
 The Sing-Ed Global Schoolhouse (SEGSH Board) may also need to be informed.
 It is the school's policy that complaints made by parents/students should not rebound adversely on the students.

 The school cannot entirely rule out the need to make third parties outside the school aware of the complaint and possibly also the identity of those involved.
-This would only be likely to happen very rarely where, for example, a child's safety was at risk or it became necessary to refer matters to the police or other local authorities.
+This would only be likely to happen very rarely where, for example, a child's safety was at risk or it became necessary to refer matters to the police.
 Complainants would be fully informed if this were to be the case.

-While information relating to specific complaints will be kept confidentially on file, anonymous complaints will not be pursued.
+While information relating to specific complaints will be kept confidentially on file, anonymous complaints may not be pursued.

-Action, if needed to be taken under staff disciplinary procedures as a result of complaints, would be handled confidentially within the school.
+Action, which needed to be taken under staff disciplinary procedures as a result of complaints, would be handled confidentially within the school.